daghangunhan/List_Flattening/README.md

-# List_Flattening
+# List_Flattening and Reversing

-This code flatten the entered list.
+This code flatten and reverse the entered list.